1914

 The 3rd Southern General Hospital

-The War Office takes over Somerville’s site for use as a military hospital and the college relocates to St Mary Hall Quad in Oriel.
+The War Office takes over Somerville’s site for use as a military hospital and the college relocates to St Mary Hall Quad (aka 'Skimmery') in Oriel.
 When Somerville returns to its Woodstock Road site four years later, a notice is discovered in Maitland Hall: ‘Officers are requested not to throw custard at the walls’.

 1916